Independent property advice. Paid for by you, not by the deal.

 What inaction costs

 Long-run real house-price growth varies heavily by region, cycle, and asset quality.
-Strong markets can exceed inflation materially; weaker markets can spend sustained periods flat or negative in real terms.
+Strong markets can exceed inflation materially.
+Weaker markets can spend sustained periods flat or negative in real terms.
+The figure used here represents structurally available growth, not a guaranteed outcome.

 Direct enquiries